The classic "HE SAID-SHE SAID" CRIME!

 Do I need to register as a Sex Offender?

 If you are convicted of sexual assault or Rape, you may be required to register as a violent sex offender for the rest of your life.
-Your personal information could be posted on the inter next and your neighbors may be informed of your presence in the neighborhood.
+Your personal information could be posted on the internet and your neighbors may be informed of your presence in the neighborhood.
 You should keep in mind that you only need to register as a sex offender if you are convicted of the Rape.

 When should I seek legal advice if I am being accused or investigated for Rape?